2007 Mercury Monterey Reviews

 Machined wheels hold 16-inch tires, and self-sealing tires are available.
 Built on a 120.8-inch wheelbase, the Monterey stretches 201.1 inches long overall and stands 70.8 inches tall.

 Six new exterior colors will be available for 2007: Windveil Blue Metallic, Alloy Metallic, Silver Frost Metallic, Dune Pearl Metallic, Pewter Metallic and Light Tundra.

 Woodgrain and chrome accent the Monterey's interior, which seats up to seven occupants.
 Standard second-row captain's chairs have a fold-and-tumble feature; they can be removed by pulling a lever, which provides access to the back row.

 Dual-zone climate control, a power driver's seat and power-adjustable pedals that help shorter drivers properly adjust themselves in relation to the steering wheel are standard.
 Front and rear parking assist is also available.

 Leather seating surfaces with Preferred Suede inserts are optional.
 Heated and cooled front seats that direct air into both the cushions and seatbacks are also available.
 A DVD-based backseat video entertainment system is optional.

 Under the Hood

-All-disc antilock brakes with electronic brake-force distribution, side-impact airbags and a Safety Canopy side curtain-type airbag system with rollover sensors are standard.
+All-disc antilock brakes with electronic brake-force distribution, side-impact airbags and a Safety Canopy side curtain airbag system with rollover sensors are standard.